The Role of Women’s Leadership in Strengthening Subnational Health Systems in Nigeria

 Methodology

-A mixed methodology approach that leveraged extensive desk research, one-on-one interviews, and focus group discussions was used.
-Through the desk research, existing data from sources including reports, academic papers, and other previously published sources were gathered and synthesized to support the white paper’s objectives.
-After this, one-on-one interviews were conducted with seven female health commissioners with guided questions to acquire their perspective on the state of women’s leadership in the subnational health system, the existing barriers to women’s advancement, and practical recommendations for bridging this gap.
+A mixed methodology was applied in developing this paper.
+This involved extensive desk research, one on one interviews, and focus group discussions.
+Through the desk research, existing data from multiple sources including reports, academic papers, and other previously published material were gathered and synthesized to support the white paper’s objectives.
+Following this, one on one interviews were conducted with seven female health commissioners with guided questions.
+They shared their perspectives on the state of women’s leadership in the subnational health system, the existing barriers to women’s advancement, and practical recommendations for bridging this gap.
+Insights gathered from these two stages informed the first iteration of the white paper.

 Barriers to Women’s Leadership

 Despite being the majority in the health workforce, women face substantial barriers to leadership.
-This includes, but is not limited to:
+This includes but is not limited to:

 All of these barriers work hand-in-hand to limit their impact on health systems.